Execution & Routing & Risk

 Execution model is not a philosophical debate.
-It\'s an operating system decision.
-It impacts profitability, liquidity costs, dispute rate, risk exposure, and whether your broker can scale through volatility.
+It's an operating system decision that impacts profitability, liquidity costs, dispute rate, risk exposure, and whether your broker can scale through volatility.

 • Broker revenue: markups, commission, volume incentives